evil-mad/WaterColorBlocks/README.md

 WaterColorBlocks
 ================

-Code examples for driving the WaterColorBot from within block-based programming languages like Scratch and _Snap!_ To use these examples, you will need to also download and launch a helper app (see below) that manages communication with the WaterColorBot.
+Code examples for driving the WaterColorBot from within block-based programming languages like Scratch and _Snap!_ Download the code [here](https://github.com/evil-mad/WaterColorBlocks/archive/master.zip).
+To use these examples, you will need to also download and launch a helper app (see below) that manages communication with the WaterColorBot.

 ##Current project status: Sneak Preview stage!